-Advances in technology have meant that the ability to understand anatomy from a TCM perspective is growing and thus provides a different way to examine acupuncture.
+Advances in technology have meant that the ability to understand anatomy from a TEAM perspective is growing and thus provides a different way to examine acupuncture.

 The location of acupuncture points are very precise, a study by Bradman (07) showed a local increase in vasodilation and an increase in blood flow, therefore enhancing local healing.
 Ahn et al (08) found that:

 “Five out of nine points studies showed positive association between acupuncture points and lower electrical resistance and impedance, while 7 out of 9 meridian studies showed positive association between acupuncture meridians and lower electrical impedance and higher capacitance.”